cszongyang/A-simple-stock-data-retrieving-tool-PHP/README.md

 # Stock_searching_application

+The implementation of this application on AWS is here: http://stocksearching.us-west-2.elasticbeanstalk.com/

 A single page stock data search applicatioin, including the following functions -
 * Auto-complete -- allows a user to enter a keyword (company symbol or company name) to retrieve information (quote information, news and stock chart) from Markit on Demand by making an AJAX call on every keystroke that is entered.